aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/Telemetry.md

 1. In order to visualize the telemetry data in the AWS Console, make sure you have an IAM user or role with permissions to [AWS X-Ray](https://docs.aws.amazon.com/xray/latest/devguide/security-iam.html) and [Amazon CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/auth-and-access-control-cw.html).

 2. Download the [AWS Distro for OpenTelemetry Collector](https://aws-otel.github.io/docs/getting-started/collector) and set it up.
-The AWS Distro for OpenTelemetry Collector is responsible from receiving telemetry data from the application using the AWS JDBC Driver and forward it to AWS.
+The AWS Distro for OpenTelemetry Collector is responsible from receiving telemetry data from the application using the AWS Advanced JDBC Wrapper and forward it to AWS.
 Both of those connections happen via HTTP, therefore URLs and ports need to be correctly configured for the collector.

 > [!WARNING]
 > The AWS Distro for OpenTelemetry Collector can be set up either locally or remotely.
 It is up to the user to decide where is best to set it up.
 If you decide to host it remotely, ensure that the application has the necessary permissions or allowlists to connect to the Collector.